achew012/A-Node-Adder/README.md

    ```

-2. Create a folder call ./config
+2. Create a folder called ./config

 Copy your clearml.conf into the ./config folder